1510b819/CodePerformance/README.md

 ```
 ## Usage

 Clone this repository or download the CodePerformance.py script.

 Use the following command to profile any Python script:

-    bash

     python CodePerformance.py <script_to_profile.py>